hibernate/hibernate-release-checker/README.md

 ## Description

-Script that rebuilds Hibernate projects for a specific version and diffs the resulting binaries with published Maven artifacts.
+Script that rebuilds Hibernate projects for a specific version and diffs the resulting binaries and documentation with published Maven artifacts and documentation.

 Since older versions of Hibernate projects (ORM before https://github.com/hibernate/hibernate-orm/pull/8790, and perhaps other PRs) do not have a reproducible build, the script is more forgiving than a simple bit-by-bit comparison:

 * JARs are extracted and their entries compared, because the JARs format records timestamps that differ from one build to the next.
 * Text files get timestamps and other known differences (e.g. `aria-` tags in HTML) replaced.
-* Some generated source files (e.g. JAXB data classes) are consistently ignored.
+* Some generated source files (e.g. JAXB data classes) are consistently ignored, because the order of methods in these files is unpredictable.

 See the source of the script for more details.

 ## Check history

-Artifacts that have been checked by team members are listed in `CHECKED.md`.
+Versions that have been checked by team members are listed in `CHECKED.md`.

 ## Requirements

 * A GNU/Linux environment -- not tested on other POSIX environments.
 * Various pre-installed commands, most of them usually installed by default:
   `git`, `diff`, `tput`, `unzip`, `curl`, `rsync`, `sed`, ...
+* Lots of disk space if you're going to check many versions: each build of Hibernate ORM has a multi-gigabyte disk footprint.

 ## Usage